Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     If `--versions` is passed, show the version number for installed formulae, or only the specified formulae if <formulae> are given.

+    If `--color` is passed, highlight, formulae that are outdated, force- linked keg_only, or unlinked.

   * `log [git-log-options]` <formula> ...:
     Show the git log for the given formulae.
 Options that `git-log`(1)